 In these figures, all partial loops must have the same radii.
-The rolls on vertical and 45 degree lines must be centered.
+The rolls on vertical and 45 degree lines must be centred.
 Angles drawn in the FAI Aerobatic Catalogue, such as in figure 8.58.2., are to be flown as partial loops.
+In the case of this figure, a 2/8 loop in flows followed by an invertee loops.
 In the case of this figure, a 3/8 loop is flown followed by an inverted 45 degree line up with an optional 360 degree roll.
 Then an outside 5/8 loop is flown and a vertical line down on which there may be another 360 degree roll.
 Finally a quarter loop is flown, bringing the aircraft back to upright horizontal flight.
-(Figure 39)